exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

   using a [`DaemonSet`][k8s-daemonset] type of deployment), or the Ingress Controller Service `externalTrafficPolicy` property must be set to `Cluster` (not `Local`).
-* The manifest annotations of the Ingress Controller `Service` must contain the minimum Exoscale CCM annotation described in this document (e.g. the `service.beta.kubernetes.io/exoscale-loadbalancer-zone` if no default zone is set at the CCM level via the `EXOSCALE_DEFAULT_ZONE` environment variable).

 ### Using an externally managed NLB instance with the Exoscale CCM